Master

 When is this appropriate?

 I’ve been using pipelines to manage infrastructure for years.
-It seemed like an obvious way to do it, since ThoughtWorks teams use pipelines for releasing software as a matter of course.
+It seemed like an obvious way to do it, since Thoughtworks teams use pipelines for releasing software as a matter of course.
 But recently I’ve been running across experienced people who maintain separate definition file for each environment.

 In some cases I think people simply haven’t been exposed to the idea of using a pipeline for infrastructure.
 Hence this article.
 But I’m also aware that these two different approaches (and maybe others I’m not aware of) are appropriate for different contexts.